Richard Leakey: Return to Kenya

 In 2015, President Uhuru Kenyatta appointed Leakey chairman of the board of the Kenya Wildlife Service.
 Although he was chairman rather than director, Leakey played an active role in KWS policies.
-He brokered a deal on the extension of the Mombasa–Nairobi Standard Gauge Railway, allowing the railway to pass over Nairobi National Park on an 18 m tall viaduct.
+He brokered a deal on the extension of the Mombasa–Nairobi Standard Gauge Railway, allowing the railway to pass over Nairobi National Park on an 18-metre-tall viaduct.
 Leakey felt that the viaduct would set an example for the rest of Africa in balancing economic development with environmental protection.
 However, other Kenyan conservationists have opposed railway construction in the park.

 Angelina Jolie was to direct a film about Leakey's life, with Leakey in early 2016 expressing his confidence that the film would be shot in Kenya.

 Personal life and death

 Leakey spoke fluent Kiswahili and moved effortlessly between white and black communities.
 While he rarely talked about race in public, racism and gender inequality infuriated him.
 Leakey stated that he was an atheist and a humanist.

 Leakey came from a family of renowned archeologists.
 His mother, Mary Leakey, discovered evidence in 1978 that man walked upright much earlier than had been thought.
 She and her husband, Louis Leakey, unearthed skulls of ape-like early humans, shedding fresh light on our ancestors.

 Leakey was diagnosed with a terminal kidney disease in 1969.
 Ten years later he became seriously ill but received a kidney transplant from his brother, Philip, and recovered to full health.

 He died at his home outside Nairobi, on 2 January 2022, less than a month after his 77th birthday.
 In accordance with his wishes, he was buried on a hill along the Rift Valley.